vectordotdev/timber-elixir/README.md

 <details><summary><strong>Track communication with external services</strong></summary><p>

 We use this trick internally at Timber to track communication with external services.
-It's gives us insight into response times and failed requests.
+It logs requests and responses to external services, giving us insight into response times and failed requests.

 ### How to use it